-- ADMISSIONS: Inquiries for the American program should be directed to the North American Admissions Office which is located in Kingston, RI.
-The phone number is 401.782.8682 and the email address is email@example.com.
-The school's phone number in Switzerland is 41.33.972.9292.
+- ADMISSIONS: Inquiries for the American curriculum program should be directed to June Vinhateiro, our Director of Admissions.
+The U.S. phone number is +1.401.996.8682 and the email address is email@example.com.
+The school's phone number in Switzerland is +41.33.972.9292.

 - LD types supported: Students with a range of learning differences often do well with our small classes and focus on individual learning style.

-- School accreditations: Our school program is accredited by AdvancED and our our outdoor program is certified by Safety in Adventures.
+- Ecole d'Humanité accreditations: Our school program is accredited by AdvancED and our our outdoor program is certified by Safety in Adventures.

 - School Location Miles Grades Students